 Prescriptive vs. descriptive

-"Grammatical" also does not mean "would be accepted by your high school English teacher, or by William Safire."
-We're not in the business of trying to figure out how people "ought" to speak; we want to know how they actually do speak.
+"Grammatical" also does not mean "would be accepted by your high school English teacher" We're not in the business of trying to figure out how people "ought" to speak; we want to know how they actually do speak.
 So, for example, your high school English teacher may have tried to persuade you not to say, or at least write, things like:

 What are you talking about?